Home/Breast Procedures/Breast Reduction

-Board-certified plastic surgeon Christopher Godek, MD and Dr. Christina Pasick, also certified by the American Board of Plastic Surgery, strive to understand each patient’s unique motivation for considering cosmetic enhancement.
-This commitment to aesthetic goals is especially evident when his patients are considering breast reduction surgery.
-He will create a customized treatment plan designed to meet your needs with beautiful results.
+Board-certified* plastic surgeon Christopher Godek, MD and Dr. Christina Pasick, also certified by the American Board of Plastic Surgery, strive to understand each patient’s unique motivation for considering cosmetic enhancement.
+This commitment to aesthetic goals is especially evident when their patients are considering breast reduction surgery.
+Our plastic surgeons create customized treatment plans designed to meet the unique needs of each patient with beautiful results.

 - Breast Reduction Before-and-After Pictures